| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 moving part, it can be operated (and will even pump gas) at atmospheric

 pressure for short periods of time with no damage.
+Not surprisingly, different types of analytical instruments present

+different technical challenges to their turbopumps.
 "You have higher gas flows in MALDI-TOF than in LC-MS in general,"

 Tench Forbes, Marketing Manager for the Instrumentation Market Segment